MonikaVen/LLM-Prompting-RAG-Aligment-Training-Tutorial/Introduction.md

 The model learns to map textual inputs to these predefined labels, often using a final softmax layer for multi-class problems.
 Finetuning a classifier requires task-specific datasets, like the IMDB movie reviews dataset for sentiment analysis, or AG News for topic classification.
 For binary classification tasks, the LLM uses datasets like Spam Detection (spam/ham emails) to predict a class with a confidence score.

+## Types of Finetuning

+### RLHF (Reinforcement Learning with Human Feedback)
+Summary: RLHF is a method to align LLMs with human preferences by fine-tuning the model using human feedback.
+After generating responses, human evaluators rank them based on quality.
+The rankings are then used to train a reward model, which guides the LLM to produce preferred outputs using reinforcement learning.
+Applications: This method has been used in models like InstructGPT and ChatGPT to make them more aligned with user instructions and expectations.
+Paper: Learning to Summarize with Human Feedback (2020) by Ziegler et al. arXiv link: 2009.01325

+### DPO (Direct Preference Optimization)
+Summary: DPO is an alternative to RLHF that simplifies the process by directly optimizing the model to align with human preferences without using a reward model.
+DPO modifies the standard supervised fine-tuning process by incorporating preference data where the model is trained to prefer responses with higher rankings based on human feedback.
+Applications: DPO reduces the complexity of RLHF while still achieving high alignment with human preferences.
+Paper: Direct Preference Optimization: Your Language Model is Secretly a Reward Model (2023) by Rafailov et al. arXiv link: 2305.18290

+## Memory-efficient Finetuning Techniques

+### LoRA (Low-Rank Adaptation of Large Language Models)
+Summary: LoRA is a parameter-efficient fine-tuning method that reduces the computational cost of training large LLMs.
+It introduces low-rank updates to the model's weights during fine-tuning, allowing only a small subset of the model’s parameters to be updated.
+This approach significantly reduces memory usage and computation while retaining high performance.
+Applications: LoRA is widely used in scenarios requiring domain-specific or task-specific fine-tuning without the need to modify the entire model.
+Paper: LoRA: Low-Rank Adaptation of Large Language Models (2021) by Hu et al. arXiv link: 2106.09685

+### QLoRA (Quantized LoRA)
+Summary: QLoRA extends LoRA by allowing efficient fine-tuning of quantized models.
+It uses 4-bit quantization to compress the model’s weights and then applies LoRA to perform fine-tuning.
+This method significantly reduces memory requirements, allowing LLMs with billions of parameters to be fine-tuned on a single GPU.
+Applications: QLoRA is ideal for developers who want to fine-tune very large models (e.g., GPT-3, LLaMA) on resource-constrained hardware while maintaining high accuracy.
+Paper: QLoRA: Efficient Finetuning of Quantized LLMs (2023) by Dettmers et al. arXiv link: 2305.14314

 # Retrieval Augmented Generation with LLM
 Retrieval-Augmented Generation (RAG) combines the strengths of retrieval-based models and generative models.
 Traditional LLMs generate responses based solely on the data they were trained on.
 However, in retrieval-augmented systems, the model first retrieves relevant information from external sources (e.g., a document database, the web) and then incorporates that information into the generation process.